groenator/iptvboss-docker/README.md

 - Automatically configuring the cron job for updating the tasks.
 - Cronitor.io integration for monitoring the cron job(optional)

+## Tasks list

+- [x] Pushing the docker image to an actual docker registry.
+- [x] Allow user to configure the cron job with it's own schedule.
+At the moment the cron is configured to run every 12h.
+- [ ] Configure IPTVBoss XC to start on boot.
+- [ ] Allow users to use audio within the container.
+- [ ] Start the container defining your own user.
+- [ ] Creating a script to configure the cronitor jobs automatically without re-create the job is they are already available in the account.

 ## Docker Compose (preferred way)

 Use Docker Compose to manage the Docker container.
 An example docker-compose.yml file is provided: